 Payment cancellation.
-If you make a payment through Prism, you’ll have ten minutes to cancel that payment once its been sent.
-The service cannot be used to effect a refund, cancellation, correction or reversal of a completed payment.
+If you make a payment through Prism, you’ll have ten minutes to cancel that payment once it’s been sent.
+The service cannot be used to effect a refund, cancellation, correction, or reversal of completed payment.

 Billers are listed in the system.
 The Prism app works with more than 11,000 billers from across the U.S. The app can automatically pull up balances and due dates.

 That includes banks and credit unions, phone services, cable companies, electric utilities, insurance providers, mortgage lenders, water and waste utilities, student loan lenders, media subscriptions, and other billers.
 They even work with state-specific billers, like health insurance companies.

 Unlisted billers.
 If a particular biller is not among the 11,000+ already on the Prism app, you can add it manually.